ropable/foundation_postgres/sql_tuning.md

 Examining index usage: it is difficult to form a general procedure for determining which indexes to create.
 Always run ANALYZE first.
-Use real data for expermentation.
+Use real data for experimentation.
 When indexes are not used, it can be useful for testing to force their usage with hints.

 # Review the final plan